now browsing by category

 Maple Balsamic Fig Chicken & Zoodles

 It’s been such a roller coaster ride connecting with so many people online.
-It’s strange at times because we’ve been on this journey for so long, and turns out, my hate for the internet kinda shot me in the foot.
-Funny coming from a we designer and IT person.
+It’s strange at times because we’ve been on this journey for so long, and turns out, my distaste for the internet shot me in the foot.
+Funny, coming from a we designer and IT person.
 Needless to say, I’ve tried to make a personal connection with each new person because honestly, all we want to do is help others go through this.
 There’s simply no reason to suffer etc. if someone else can lend a helping hand.
 The cool thing is that it’s giving me unique opportunities to create new things that I may have never even considered because, well, children.
 Those of you with kids know what’s up.
 Balsamic for children?
 I say yes!
 Well, now that I have a great reason to 🙂

 Today’s creation came about after a conversation on Instagram with @eatingwellwithrochelle.
 She reviews products, and sometimes recipes.
 So, I wanted to create something, and she likes savory.
 It got me to thinking about all the fancy food I wish I could eat, and like Manna from Heaven, the idea fell out of the sky.
 So here it is.
 Hope someone out there can really enjoy this for me.
 The Papa says it’s nice, in a foodie sort of way.